NA-MIC/ProjectWeek/PW38_2023_GranCanaria/Projects/AutomatedLandmarkingSupport/README.md

 4. Improve performance when setting state of a large number of points (around 1000)

 The first function has not yet been attempted and we would like to develop a working prototype.
 Our second objective is implemented in the
-Landmark Editor, a module in the SlicerMorph extension developed by Steve Pieper.
+[Markup Editor](https://github.com/SlicerMorph/Tutorials/tree/main/MarkupsEditor), a module in the SlicerMorph extension developed by Steve Pieper.
 Recently, this module has been failing for some cases.
 We would like to identify when and why these bugs are occuring and come up with a plan to update the module.
 The third objective is partially implemented by the Surface Markups extension.
 We would like to discuss future plans for the Surface Markups extensions and whether SlicerMorph user needs may be covered by the ongoing development.